Materials-Consortia/OPTIMADE/optimade.rst

   - **entry\_types\_by\_format**: Available entry endpoints as a function of output formats.
   - **available\_endpoints**: List of available endpoints (i.e., the string to be appended to the versioned or unversioned base URL serving the API).

+  - **license**: A `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__ providing a pointer to a license covering all the data provided under this database.
+    If the license is included in the `SPDX License List <https://spdx.org/licenses/>`__, then the URL MUST point to SPDX-hosted license fulltext, i.e., it MUST start with `https://spdx.org/licenses/`.

   :field:`attributes` MAY also include the following OPTIONAL fields:

   - **is\_index**: if :field-val:`true`, this is an index meta-database base URL (see section `Index Meta-Database`_).